Can you tell that I have cleaned out my late parents’ Orange County, California house?!

 What Is the Hoity-Toity Collection?

 While going through The Hoard, I found an additional stash of items belonging to my father’s twin aunts, Beatrice and Blanche.
 In their later years, they lived together in La Jolla after their respective husbands passed.
 The twins were rather prissy little ladies.
 I was well into my teen years when Beatrice died, yet I had never met her.
 Apparently she didn’t like the whole notion of her nephew marrying someone who was … gasp! … brown-skinned.
-For the record, I did know Blanche fairly well, and she possessed certain standards, she was always kind to me.
+For the record, I did know Blanche fairly well, and while she possessed many of the same snooty standards as her twin, she was always kind to me.
 Blanche inherited Bea’s possessions, and when the former also passed a number of years later, my poor dad fell heir to an assortment of high-end ladies’ clothes, costume jewelry, and some 1950s-1960s knick-knacks.
 So now, the (mixed!) great-niece is hawking Bea’s treasures.
 I thought it seemed fair that her shit deserved its own special designation.

 Thank you for checking out the website … please stop by often!